Type II superstring amplitude at one-loop and transcendentality

+which suggests assigning transcendental weight 1 to $\zp{z}$.
+This leaves left-over terms $R_w \text{MZV}^{\text{sv}}_{w-1} \sigma_w$ and $\tilde{R}_w \text{MZV}^{\text{sv}}_{w-1} \sigma_w$, where $R_w$ and $\tilde{R}_w \in \mathbb{Q}$, which would break uniform transcendentality by one unit.
+However, there is no rigorous proof that supports the assignment of transcendental weights to limiting procedures and infinite sums such as (\ref{eq: derivativeZetasum}) and (\ref{eq: derivativeZetalim}).
+Therefore, we cannot make a conclusive statement on the breaking of uniform transcendentality beyond the supergravity contribution to the non-analytic part of the amplitude.

-\textit{Conclusion.—}The results of this letter demonstrate that the four-graviton one-loop closed superstring amplitude, up to 7th order in the low-energy expansion, can be expressed as a $\mathbb{Q}$-linear combination of single-valued multiple zeta values and logarithmic derivatives of Riemann zeta function at odd integers.
-The uniform transcendentality breaks at the supergravity level by two units.
-Moreover, by assigning transcendental weight 1 to a specific combination of logarithmic derivatives of the Riemann zeta function and the Euler-Mascheroni constant, the stringy corrections break uniform transcendentality by one unit due to terms of the form $R_w\zeta_{w-1}\sigma_w$ with $R_w\in\mathbb{Q}$.
+\textit{Conclusion.—}The results of this letter demonstrate that the four-graviton one-loop closed superstring amplitude, up to 7th order in the low-energy expansion, can be expressed as a $\mathbb{Q}$-linear combination of single-valued multiple zeta values and logarithmic derivatives of Riemann zeta function at odd integers and further suggest a general form of the amplitude.
+The uniform transcendentality breaks at the supergravity level by two units. {Moreover, the proposed general form of the amplitude suggests a particular transcendental weight assignment to combinations of logarithmic derivatives of the Riemann zeta function.}

 Furthermore, in \cite{Huang:2016tag}, it was conjectured that the leading transcendental terms of tree-level string amplitudes are universal.
 A promising avenue for future research is to extend our approach using modular iterated integrals to compute the analytic and non-analytic parts of the amplitude of different string theories and check whether a similar conjecture is valid at one loop.
 Additionally, exploring the nature of the numbers appearing in the amplitude and their connections to periods presents an intriguing direction for further study.